PiotrParyl/ip-scaner/README.md

 The general principle of the program at the moment is as follows.
 At the entrance we give the IP addresses of our servers.
 After adding servers, we have a small preview of what servers we added and if they are online/offline.
 After firing "monitoring" the program runs in the background (so we can, for example: go back to the main menu and scan the LAN for ourselves :) addition for fun)

-The next step will certainly be to create a user account so that our servers are saved in the DB.
+The next step will be to create a user account so that our servers are saved in the DB.
 Now anyone will be able to download the program, register and monitor the added servers :)

 An interesting addition will be the ability to write with other users from within the program hmm . .